 The house dates from the late 14th century and has a fascinating history.
 King Charles II stayed in the 1670s.
 Most famously, John Bunyan, the author of “Pilgrims Progress“ (still the third biggest selling book ever in the English language!) was interrogated and imprisoned here in 1660.
 The house was the property of the Burwell/Wingate families for approximately 470 years.

 All rooms have free toiletries, a Nespresso coffee machine and a kettle.
 Rooms have access to mini fridges with fresh milk.
+PLEASE NOTE-there are no televisions in the bedrooms.

 You are welcome to make use of one of the reception rooms to read and relax.